bcbeidel/five-level-explainer/docs/_posts/2024-11-21-the-theory-of-relativity-a-5-level-guide.md

+---
+layout: post
+title:  "The Theory of Relativity: A 5-Level Guide?"
+---

 # The Theory of Relativity: A 5-Level Guide

 The theory of relativity, developed by Albert Einstein, transformed our understanding of the universe.
 This guide breaks down its key concepts for various audiences.